-This program leads to a certificate in Criminal Justice and is designed to prepare students to become members of the municipal, county and state police forces, as well as Federal Protection Officer, United States Marshal, campus security guard, correctional officer, institutional guard, youth-aid worker, social worker and other positions in the criminal justice system.
+This program leads to a certificate in Criminal Justice and is designed to prepare students to become members of the municipal, county and state police forces, as well as Federal Protection Officer, United States Marshal, campus security guard, correctional officer, institutional guard, youth-aid worker, social worker and other positions in the criminal justice systèm.
 The program is open, as well, to those who are currently employed in law enforcement.
-The Criminal Justice (CJ) courses are only offered in the evening and summer through the Continuing Education Division.
+The Criminal Justice (CJ) courses are only offered in the evening and summer through Continuing Education.
 Below is a suggested sequence of the courses required for this certificate.